Nissan GT-R Insurance Rates

 Enter your zip code below to view companies based on your location that have cheap auto insurance rates.

-The chart below breaks down estimated Nissan GT-R insurance rates for different risk profiles and scenarios.
+The chart below illustrates average Nissan GT-R insurance rates for other coverage scenarios.

-- The average rate for the average middle-age driver with $500 deductibles is $1,246
+- The estimated rate for the average middle-age driver who has $500 deductibles is $1,246

-Insurance prices for a Nissan GT-R are also quite variable based on your driving record, the model of your GT-R, and policy deductibles and limits.
+Insurance prices for a Nissan GT-R are also quite variable based on the trim level and model year, your risk profile, and liability limits and deductibles.

-Older drivers with a clean driving record and high deductibles may pay as low as $1,200 every 12 months on average for full coverage.
-Prices are highest for teenage drivers, where even good drivers can expect to pay upwards of $4,600 a year.
+More mature drivers with a clean driving record and high physical damage deductibles may pay as low as $1,200 a year for full coverage.
+Prices are much higher for teenage drivers, where even without any violations or accidents they can expect to pay at least $4,600 a year.
 View Rates by Age

-The state you live in also has a big influence on Nissan GT-R insurance prices.
-A middle-age driver might find prices as low as $960 a year in states like Missouri, New Hampshire, and Vermont, or as much as $1,780 on average in Michigan, New York, and Louisiana.
+The state you live in has a huge impact on Nissan GT-R insurance prices.
+A driver around age 40 might see prices as low as $810 a year in states like North Carolina, Wisconsin, and Vermont, or have to pay at least $1,680 on average in Florida, New York, and Michigan.

 State | Premium | Compared to U.S. Avg | Percent Difference |